sinterwong/ai-workflow-sdk/README.md

 # ai-workflow-sdk
-This is a cross-platform inference SDK for AI.
-It supports ONNX Runtime and NCNN currently.
+This is a multi-platform AI inference software package.
+It currently encapsulates two inference frameworks, ONNX Runtime and NCNN, for performing model inference.
+The pipeline module framework supports DAG-based logic construction, enabling the direct creation of pipelines through configuration files once computing nodes are defined and registered.
+Plans include supporting additional computing frameworks and platforms in the future.

 ## Features ✨
 *   **Cross-platform:** Supports Android and Linux.